High School Dual Credit Program

 The university recognizes that high school schedules are not congruent with the schedule established by the university, and, within reasonable boundaries, extends flexible scheduling to the High School Dual Credit program in the same manner as with any off-campus activity seeking to serve a non-traditional student population.
 According to the high school schedule, courses may be taught in one of three schedules with the registration and grading requirements as indicated for each:

 Courses run August through December or January.
-Registrations will be due in May or August and grades will be due in January.
+Registrations will be due from May thru July and grades will be due in January.

 Courses run August through May.
-Registrations will be due in May or August.
+Registrations will be due from May thru July.
 Grades of “incomplete” are assigned in January and final grades are due in May.

 Courses run January through May.
-Registrations will be due in January and grades will be due in May.
+Registrations will be due by the end of December, and grades will be due in May.

-Any high school student seeking early college credit via approved university course work is admitted under a status of "high school student" and charged fees at a rate of 55% of the on-campus incidental fees for Missouri residents.
+Any high school student seeking early college credit via approved university course work is admitted under a status of "high school student" and charged fees at a rate $85.00 per credit hour for Missouri residents.
 Dual credit students are not assessed on-campus activity fees or off-campus fees, and ordinarily, dual credit students are not assessed any laboratory fees.
-Students taking web-based courses will be assessed the university web fee.
+Students taking web-based courses will be charged $85.00 per credit hour.
 Dual credit students will pay the standard admissions processing fee assessed of any first-time enrolling student; however, this fee will not be assessed a second time for dual credit students subsequently enrolling as regular students of the university.
-The admission processing feeis $25.00.
+The admission processing feeis $30.00.